9 Pro Early Spring Camping Tips | Early Season Camping

 You may be thinking spring, but winter has a knack for hanging on.
 Even if it’s sunny and warm where you live, this is the most fickle time of year, weather-wise, and things can get blustery quick.
 Depending where you’re heading (and what the elevation is), there’s also a good chance of snow and ice.
-Thus, augment your spring gear with wintry items just in case.
+Thus, augment your spring camping packing list with wintry items just in case.
 Like water-proof coats, thermal wear, plenty of socks, gloves or mittens, hats and hiking boots that have sufficient traction for potentially slick trails.

 Most people would be surprised to learn that hypothermia is more dangerous in the spring than winter.
 That’s because the season is so much wetter, thanks to both rain and snow, and temperatures fluctuate so drastically that it can be deceiving to properly contend with.
 No matter how sunny things may seem, be sure and stay dry by stocking up on water-proof everything and leaving the cotton at home.
 This means clothes, tent gear, bags and any items you may use for hiking.